holgerbrandl/kalasim/docs/userguide/docs/resource.md

 ```

-With `r.printInfo()` a summary of the contents of the queues can be printed.
+With `println(r)` a summary of the contents of the queues can be printed.
 E.g.:

 ```json
 {